dellis2cs/Orbit/README.md

 ## Description

-This project is a full-stack platform allowing users to manage their network efficiently and seamlessly, the frontend is a react server connected to a backend express server, and postgreSQL as the database
+This project is a full-stack platform allowing users to manage their leetcode progression efficiently and seamlessly, as well as keep an organized log of their network, and take take notes using my markdown editor.
+The frontend is a react server connected to a backend express server, and postgreSQL as the database
 ## Features
 - Manage your network by creating new contacts, udating existing ones and deleting old contacts